s27920/backend/ExecutorService/Executor/fc-scripts/readme.md

 It is generally ill advised to run this script since it takes quite a bit of time instead when wanting to experiment (providing of course the base configuration is sufficient) one should rather just copy 'rootfs-base.ext4'.
-Nevertheless should the need to run the script it should be executed as so.
+Nevertheless should the need to run the script arise it should be executed as so.

 sudo bash build-base.sh